-The Timing dialog is independent of any OPC timeout values and only affects the DNP communications with slave units.
+The Timing group is independent of any OPC timeout values and only affects the DNP communications with slave units.
 It is used to specify the length of time the driver waits until a connect or response timeout occurs.

-- Connect Timeout (sec): This parameter specifies how long the device waits for a connection request to complete before timing out.
+Connect Timeout (s) This property specifies how long the device waits for a connection request to complete before timing out.
 The valid range is 1 to 30 seconds.
-The default setting is 3 seconds. - Response Timeout (ms): This parameter specifies how long the device waits for a response to a request before timing out.
+The default setting is 3 seconds.

+Response Timeout (ms): This property specifies how long the device waits for a response to a request before timing out.
 The valid range is 100 to 3600000 milliseconds.
 The default setting is 10000 milliseconds.

-Note: For more information on performance, refer to Timing and Other Considerations.
+• For more information on performance, refer to Timing and Other Considerations.